lfontanel/Roon-FLAC-restreamer/README.md

 ### DISCLAIMER

-This is a proof of concept, mostly because I'm a podcast junkie and that it the one feature I miss in Roon compared to my old Daphile/Squeezebox server.<br/>
+This is a proof of concept, mostly because I'm a podcast junkie and that is the one feature I miss in Roon compared to my old Daphile/Squeezebox setup.<br/>
 <br/>
 It assumes you know what you're doing.<br/>
 It comes "as-is", i.e. I might answer questions on the Roon forum but assume it comes with no support.<br/>